-Don’t agree with me that mankind is NOT inherently good?
-Okay, please change my mind.
+Don’t agree with my scriptural conclusion that mankind is NOT inherently good?
+Okay, please correct me with Scripture.

 Just remember what the question is NOT.
 It is not, “Can mankind do good?”
 It is not, “Can mankind be good?”
 It is not “With some form of divine goodness, can mankind be and do good?”

 The question is: “Is mankind inherently good?”
 In other words, left to their own devices, left without a moral compass, left without some form of divine goodness, is mankind basically good, naturally good?